Privacy Policy

 8.5 Supervisory Authority

-You have the right to lodge a complaint with your local data protection authority if you believe we have violated your privacy rights.
+Members have the right to lodge a complaint with their local data protection authority if they believe the Association has violated privacy rights.

 9. Data Retention and Deletion